upsmart/UpSmart-Cad-Uploader/wordpress/wp-content/plugins/multisite-user-registration-manager/readme.txt

 4. Send me the logs (from WLS or from log.txt file, which is created within plugin directory) with description of the problem.

 == Changelog ==

+= 3.0.1 =
+* quick bugfix: using non-existing function in extended logging mode
+* sorry guys, i know the plugin is a mess now, but i currently have no free time at all - in case of further trouble (a) seek answers in support forum (b) use older version (below 3.0) (c) please be patient

+= 3.0 =
+* massive code restructuralization - getting ready for adding more features

 = 2.1.5 =
 * akismet settings on network level